GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - TikTok says it removed 104M videos in H1 2020, proposes harmful content coalition with other social apps
+  - Mark Cuban, Marc Benioff, Robert Downey Jr., Gwyneth Paltrow, and Uber CEO Dara Khosrowshahi are investing in toilet paper
      <hr/>

-      - *As the future of ByteDance’s TikTok ownership continues to get hammered out between tech leviathans, investors and government officials in meeting rooms, the video app today published its latest transparency report.
-In all, over 104.5 million videos were take…*
+      - *A slew of big name entrepreneurs and celebrities are really circling the drain with their latest investment.
+Led by Greycroft Partners, a who’s who of celebrity investors including: Mark Cuban, Marc Benioff, Iron Man and Pepper Potts (er… Robert Downey Jr. an…*

-  - Europe's Point Nine outs new ~€100M fund to back early-stage SaaS and digital marketplaces
+  - Pure Watercraft ramps up its electric outboard motors with a $23M series A
       <hr/>

-      - *Point Nine, the pan-European early-stage VC focused on SaaS and digital marketplaces, has raised its fifth fund, totalling just short of €100 million (in fact, “P9 V” is a €99,999,999 fund — get it?).
-Despite its Berlin, Germany roots, the VC has always opera…*
+      - *Electric power only started making sense for land vehicles about ten years ago, but now the technology is ready to make the jump into the water.
+Pure Watercraft hopes that its electric outboard motor can replace a normal gas one for most boating needs under 5…*

-  - China's electric carmaker WM Motor pulls in $1.47 billion Series D
+  - Satellite radar startup ICEYE raises 87 million to continue to grow its operational constellation
       <hr/>

-      - *Chinese electric vehicle startup WM Motor just pocketed an outsize investment to fuel growth in a competitive landscape increasingly coveted by foreign rival Tesla.
-The five-year-old company raised 10 billion yuan ($1.47 billion) in a Series D round, it annou…*
+      - *Finnish startup ICEYE, which has been building out and operating a constellation of Synthetic-Aperture Radar (SAR) small satellites, has raised an $87 million Series C round of financing.
+This round of funding was led by existing investor True Ventures, and i…*

-  - Impossible Foods nabs some Canadian fast food franchises as it expands in North America
+  - Green Monday Holdings, the business arm of Hong Kong's vegetarian advocacy group, raises $70 million from TPG, Swire Pacific
       <hr/>

-      - *After rolling out in some of Canada’s most high-falutin burger bistros, Impossible Foods is hitting Canada’s fast casual market with new menu items at national chains like White Spot and Triple O’s, Cactus Club Cafe, and Burger Priest.
-While none of those nam…*
+      - *Green Monday Holdings, a manufacturer of plant-based pork substitute products and frozen meals and an operator of a chain of vegetarian-focused retail outlets and cafes, said it has raised $70 million in financing from investors including TPG’s The Rise Fund …*

-  - Daily Crunch: This TikTok deal is pretty confusing
+  - TikTok says it removed 104M videos in H1 2020, proposes harmful content coalition with other social apps
       <hr/>

-       - *Companies send out conflicting messages about the TikTok deal, Microsoft acquires a gaming giant and the WeChat ban is temporarily blocked.
-This is your Daily Crunch for September 21, 2020.
-The big story: This TikTok deal is pretty confusing This keeps gettin…*
+       - *As the future of ByteDance’s TikTok ownership continues to get hammered out between tech leviathans, investors and government officials in meeting rooms, the video app today published its latest transparency report.
+In all, over 104.5 million videos were take…*

 <br />